angeldzzz23/CamThing/README.md

-# Camthing — A Minimal, Customizable Camera App
+# Camthing — A Minimal, Camera App

 -  **Live camera preview** using `AVCaptureSession`